shammellee/awesome-django/README.md

 ## External documentation

-*Additional sources of information about django features.*
+*Additional sources of information about django features*

 * [Classy Class-Based Views](http://ccbv.co.uk/) - Detailed descriptions, with full methods and attributes, for each of Django's class-based generic views.